 Now... when it comes to your iced cookie, you want to ensure the base icing is FLAT and SMOOTH once dry.
 This is your pallet and any lumps or large bubbles will effect the outcome of your stencilling.
-Another key factor is that your icing needs to be AR LEAST completely crusted over prior to stencilling.
-Obviously stencilling on a freshly iced cookie would just be a hot mess, I recommend icing your cookie the night before, leaving to air dry overnight and stencilling in the morning.
-See my very first blog post for my Royal Icing recipe.
+Another key factor is that your icing needs to be AT LEAST completely crusted over prior to airbrushing.
+I recommend waiting at least 2-4 hours depending on how fast your cookies dry.
+If you are stencilling over your cookie but scraping icing over the stencil, your icing must be FULLY dry to withstand the pressure.
+This can take between 8-10 hours.

 Once you have your cookie and supplies ready, it’s finally time to have some fun - or a heart attack.
 Depends on how you are looking at it!
 Breath, you're about to open a door to a whole lot of cookie decorating awesomeness...